 Are there any downsides of cavity wall insulation?

 It can encourage damp by allowing rainwater to track along the cavity.
 However this depends on the property and the insulating material.
 If your home has no underlying structural problems and you’ve had the work installed by a good worksman then you should be fine.

 Whitewool costs around £7 per square metre, beads around £9 per metre squared.
 It could save on average around £300 a year.
 This means with most properties it will pay for itself within two years.

 Are there any grants or funding for cavity wall insulation?

 Yes!
 Some people are eligible for free cavity wall insulation due to new government funding.

-If you’d more information on funding, or a quote for cavity wall insulation, just fill in the form below and one of our GreenAge-approved contractors will be in touch shortly.
+If you’d like a quote for cavity wall insulation, just fill in the form below and one of our GreenAge-approved contractors will be in touch shortly.

 Installing Cavity Wall Insulation

 Need cavity wall insulation?
 We have scoured the country for the best tradespeople, so that we can make sure we only recommend those we really trust.

 If you would like us to find you a local insulation installer, just fill in the form below and we will be in touch shortly!